giuspugl/FGCluster/README.md

 ## Tutorial Script

-To learn how to use `FGCluster` we provided a tutorial notebook, available at
+To learn how to use `FGCluster` we provided a tutorial notebook, available at [this link](https://github.com/giuspugl/fgcluster/blob/master/Tutorial.ipynb)